WISVCH/nwerc-2022/content/teams.md

 type: page
 menu: main
 ---
 The following teams are competing in NWERC 2022.
-The numbers in brackets represent the location of the team work station.
+The numbers in parentheses represent the location of the team's workstation.

 |            |                                                                                                                                                              |
 |:----------:|--------------------------------------------------------------------------------------------------------------------------------------------------------------|